Home / Career Guides / News Anchor

 How much do news anchors make?

 News anchor salaries will vary by experience, industry, education, location, and organization size.
-Factors that specifically impact compensation include network size (local vs. national), the market size of the broadcasting area, and their reputation and popularity.
+Network size (local vs. national), the market size of the broadcasting area, and their reputation and popularity can also impact compensation.

 Highest paying industries